 Not being able to meet these basic needs is what creates the trap:

-Inability to keep your possessions safe
+The inability to keep your possessions safe because of a lack of locks

-Inability to keep or build a proper home due to the risk of eviction (land rights)
+An inability to keep or build a proper home due to the risk of eviction (land rights)

 In the Asia-Pacific region, almost one-fifth of the 4.3 billion people live below the poverty line.
 A shocking but true reality.